 Now of course, we don’t call it ‘selling sex’ in polite company, but that is what all human society is based on: an arrangement whereby a woman exchanges sex for the things she needs in order to successfully have and raise children and to survive this; marriage is emphatically not a system whereby a woman is bound like property to a man but one in which a man is attached permanently to a particular woman and set of offspring.

 In an advanced social culture such as humans have, mechanisms have evolved to ensure that male strength and aggressiveness are kept away from situations where they could, by accident or deliberately, harm the woman or the children.
-This is how we come to have the ‘Two Group’ system, where a matriarchal ‘Home’ group looks after the children and a patriarchal ‘Away’ group looks after the hunting and provisioning.
+This is how we come to have the ‘Two Group’ system, where a matriarchal ‘Home’ group looks after the children and a patriarchal ‘Away’ group looks after the hunting and provisioning, as well as defence.
 While in most human societies, women forage, trap and cultivate, and this can be enough to provision the entire tribe, this division of spaces is consistently seen: a ‘Home’ space where women are in charge and an ‘Away’ space where men are.
 These correlate to contemporary notions of ‘matriarchy’ and ‘patriarchy’.

-So, to put it bluntly, all human society is base on the provision of access to sex, by women, in exchange for goods (provisions) or favours (protection).
+So, to put it bluntly, all human society is based on the provision of access to sex, by women, in exchange for goods (provisions) or favours (protection).
 Human society, therefore, is based on prostitution.
-All women are, in this sense, prostitutes and men are johns.
+All women are, in this sense, prostitutes and all men are johns.
 (Feminists have long identified all men as johns without ever recognising the corollary — that this identifies women as whores.)

 Why then, are feminists so hostile to it?

 Power is the most important issue to a woman.
 This is derived from her power over her own body.
 She decides with whom she will have sex.
 If this were not the case, then the human pair-bonded social model would not work.
 Men would just take sex with any female.
 Being able to control who has sex with her, in other words, having power over them, is the key to her arrangement.